TUDelft-PRIME-Books/Linear-Algebra/Chapter3/MatrixOperations.md

 The fact that $AB \neq BA$ can be understood by thinking about the composition of the two transformations corresponding to $A$ and $B$.
 (See Section {ref}`Sec:LinTrafo`.)

-The following two exercises shed some light on the non-commutativity.
+The following two examples shed some light on the non-commutativity.

 ::::::{prf:example}
 :label: Ex:MatrixOps:NonCommutativeComposition